Researcher

 About

 I am a researcher at the Department of Urban and Rural Development.
 I have a PhD from Central European University.
-My PhD research (2016) was a feminist ethnography which focused on the politics of gender and climate change in Nicaragua.
+My PhD research (2016) was a feminist ethnography which focused on the political ecology of gender and climate change in Nicaragua.
 Between 2017 and 2020, I was a post-doctoral researcher on social and ecological justice at the department of Urban and Rural Development under the mentorship of Professor Andrea Nightingale.

 I am particularly interested in exploring how radical social and environmental transformations towards justice and equity can emerge, and the role of scholar-activists in supporting the emergence of such transformations.